 North Cyprus is an incredible tourism destination that’s positively full to bursting with historic attractions, beautiful scenery, interesting towns and cities, great accommodation and friendly people.

-Despite the political situation, North Cyprus is a safe, hospitable and enjoyable place for tourists to visit.
+Despite a tense political situation (which we encourage you to read about), North Cyprus is a safe, hospitable and enjoyable place for tourists to visit.
 It has a treasure trove of riches ready to explore and currently, there are very few other tourists to share it with.

 If you find this post useful, please consider buying us a coffee!
 We’d really appreciate it!

 Use our helpful table of contents to jump ahead to a section of this post that interests you most.

 - Things to know about attractions in North Cyprus